Antoshidza/NSprites/README.md

 <img src="https://user-images.githubusercontent.com/19982288/203323912-3f0aec5a-543d-4145-bf8f-42e07af2d124.gif" width="700"/>

 ## Features
-* Using power of :boom:**DOTS**:boom: to render numerous of sprites
+* Using power of :boom:**DOTS**:boom: + instancing to render numerous of sprites
-* Using any public to you per-entity component with predictable data format as shader instanced property
+* Using any public to you per-entity blittable component as shader instanced property
 * Data update strategies to avoid unnecessary CPU load
 * Edit-time rendering (subscene only)